Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 then dragging the area left or right.

-You can zoom the *Timeline* by using :kbd:`Ctrl-MMB`, the mouse :kbd:`Wheel`, or pressing the :kbd:`Minus` and :kbd:`Plus` keys on the numpad.
+You can zoom the *Timeline* by using :kbd:`Ctrl-MMB`, the mouse :kbd:`Wheel`, or pressing :kbd:`Minus` and :kbd:`Plus` on the numpad.

 By default, the *Playback/Rendering Range* (Frame Start 1 to Frame End 200) is a lighter shade of gray.
 The start and end frame can be set to the *Time Cursor* by pressing :kbd:`S` or :kbd:`E`.
 The *Playback Range* can also be set by pressing :kbd:`P` then drawing a box.